jf647/chef-gen-flavors/README.md

     $ chef generate cookbook my_app

-If you set the environment variable `CHEFGEN_TEMPLATE` to the name of a plugin, it will be chosen instead of presenting a prompt:
+If you set the environment variable `CHEFGEN_FLAVOR` to the name of a plugin, it will be chosen instead of presenting a prompt:

-    $ CHEFGEN_TEMPLATE=mytemplate chef generate cookbook my_app
+    $ CHEFGEN_FLAVOR=mytemplate chef generate cookbook my_app

 ## USING THE BUILT-IN CHEFDK TEMPLATE